Table of Contents

-Benign breast conditions cannot be prevented or avoided.
+Benign breast conditions can’t be prevented or avoided.
 Your family genes have the greatest impact on your breast health.
 However, you can lower your risks for certain conditions.
-For example, if your benign breast condition is due to being overweight, losing weight can reduce your risk.
-If it is due to taking hormones or taking birth control pills, talk to your doctor about options to reduce your risk.
+For example, if your benign breast condition is due to being overweight, consider losing weight.
+If it’s due to taking hormones or taking birth control pills, talk to your doctor about other medicine options.
 In some cases, your doctor may suggest you take birth control pills to reduce a certain type of benign breast condition.

 Benign breast condition treatments

-- Fibrocystic breast changes: Your doctor may recommend birth control pills to reduce the fluid build up of this type of benign breast condition.
+- Fibrocystic breast changes: Your doctor may recommend you take birth control pills to reduce fluid buildup.

 - Fibroadenomas: Since this is often related to the use of birth control pills, your doctor may recommend an alternative birth control method.
-If it’s painful, your doctor may surgically remove it.
-If it is not painful or growing, your doctor may leave it alone.
+If the condition is painful, your doctor may surgically remove the lump.
+If it’s not painful or growing, your doctor may leave it alone.

-- Cysts: Your doctor may use a fine needle aspiration to draw out some of the fluid that is making it painful.
-If it is a chronic problem, your doctor may surgically remove the cyst.
+- Cysts: Your doctor may use a fine needle aspiration to draw out some fluid that is making the cyst painful.
+If it’s a chronic problem, your doctor may surgically remove the cyst.

-- Mastitis: Since this is an infection, your doctor will prescribe antibiotics, recommend an over-the-counter pain reliever for fever, such as acetaminophen, and suggest you apply a warm cloth to the lump to soothe the tenderness in your breast.
+- Mastitis: Since this is an infection, your doctor will prescribe medicines, recommend an over-the-counter pain reliever for fever, and suggest applying a warm cloth to the lump to soothe the tenderness.

-- Fat necrosis: Usually, fat necrosis does not require further treatment.
+- Fat necrosis: Usually, fat necrosis doesn’t require further treatment.
 If it contains fluid (called an oil cyst), your doctor will likely drain the fluid from the cyst with a fine needle aspiration.